kmota01/sv-pipeline/README.md

 123456_pipeline is a workflow of short-read sequencing-data preprocessing and analysis for Structural Variant(SV) detection.
 It executes 6 minor scripts for the steps of: Quality Control, Trimming, Mapping to reference genome, Mark & Remove Duplicates, Sort and Index, Discordant and Split-read identification, and SV detection with Lumpy or Manta.

+Configuration
-*To execute the pipeline you simply need to create a working directory including your sequencing data (fastq.gz), and the corresponding library to your sequencing-technology.
+To execute the pipeline you simply need to create a working directory including your sequencing data (fastq.gz), and the corresponding library to your sequencing-technology.
 You can execute the pipeline from any directory as long as you define a working path for the analysis.

 Execute: